ItsAbduls/microservices/AspNetMicroservices/Readme.txt

 - show database -- to all database
 - show collections -- to all collections
 - docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up -d -- to run container using docker compose
+- docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml up --build -- we doing this when we change e.g basketApi and its already create ,it will update that e.g we made change for discount.grpc
 - docker-compose -f .\docker-compose.yml -f .\docker-compose.override.yml down -- to down all containers

 self signed certficates